tonylindeberg/pytempscsp/README.md

 References:

-Lindeberg (2022) "A time-causal and time-recursive temporal scale-space representation of temporal signals and past time", arXiv preprint arXiv:2202.09209.
+Lindeberg (2022) "A time-causal and time-recursive temporal scale-space representation of temporal signals and past time", Biological Cybernetics 117 (1-2): 21-59.

 Lindeberg (2016) "Time-causal and time-recursive spatio-temporal receptive fields", Journal of Mathematical Imaging and Vision 55(1): 50-88.